compcommlab/inseratenaffaere/README.md

 - `data/parties_random_sample.rds`: Contains results of content analysis of randomly sampled articles that mention a political party (ÖVP, SPÖ, FPÖ, Grüne, NEOS)

 Both stored as RDS (version 3; writer version 4.3.1; UTF-8 encoded; with xz compression; format is "xdr").

+# Plots

+The file names of the plots correspond to the figure numbering in the manuscript and appendix.
+Also note that the comments for each plotting script also includes the figure number as found in the manuscript.

 # Scripts